 Do you have anxiety or stress or anger?
-Maybe you just feel upset all the time in one form or another.
+Maybe you just feel pained and upset all the time in sone form or another.
 Has your meditation practice hit a wall or are you interested in a new meditation technique that might help?
 The following meditation technique can really bring on the peace and quiet we’re all desperately seeking.
+It’s powerful and won’t even take 3 minutes of your time.
 It helped me find a deeper peace that’s now difficult to shatter.
 Maybe it will help you.

 Meditating for calm

 Whether you are a long-time practitioner or have never meditated before, everyone can benefit from taking a moment to stop and turn inward.
 Meditation is really the practice of being mindful of your actions, thoughts and feelings from moment to moment.
 Doing this puts us in touch with how untrained our thoughts and reactions to the world are.
 And left untrained, our thoughts and reactions will drive us crazy.

 When we’re spinning in our heads over things others have said or done or over our own actions and inadequacies, we’re often trapped in a bonfire of painful emotions and feelings.
 We let our head run away and cause us pain.
 Rather than sit and stew for another moment, why not learn how to stop the insanity?
 After all, when we’ve been foamenting mentally for 10 minutes, what’s the point of adding one more second to the madness?

 And really, aren’t we all looking for peace from our internal pain?

 The meditation technique to get us out of our pain is relatively simple and quick but, like anything, takes some practice to get good at: